bioip/vronto/README.md

 1) By placing anatomical terms in a space corresponding to where they are roughly found on an organism we can use the cloud of points as a navigation system.
 Users could highlight points on the head and return those terms that correspond to that space.

-2) We could use 3D coordinates to _infer_ the relative topological relationships among terms, e.g. see the object properties in the [Biospatial ].
+2) We could use 3D coordinates to _infer_ the relative topological relationships among terms, e.g. see the object properties in the [BSPO Biological Spatial Ontology](http://www.obofoundry.org/ontology/bspo.html).

 3) With a reference coordinate system we can classify 2D images by simply annotating them with 2 or more points.
 For example when images are databased they are typically assigned an annotation defining the "view" (e.g. anterior head; lateral thorax).
 If instead the user annotates the image using annatomical points that have 3D coordinates then we can infer the view.